aosabook/500lines/data-store/chapter.md

 Once ``store()`` on the root ``_tree_ref`` is complete (in ``LogicalBase.commit()``), we know that all of the data are written to disk.
-We just have to commit the root address by calling:
+We can now commit the root address by calling:
 ```python
 # dbdb/physical.py
 class Storage(object):